 Who is given the program administration stipend?
 That varies from program to program - but it is intended for the faculty member who does the task of organizing the program.
-Some directors split the administration salary and others prefer that it is given to the faculty member that does the administration.
+Some directors split the administration stipend and others prefer that it is given to the faculty member that does the administration.
 It is up to the faculty directors to decide.

 Will I receive a per diem?
 Faculty directors will have their per diem calculated by Study Away, and it will be deposited into the faculty member's checking account before travel.
-The purpose is to pay for all meals not provided by the travel company.
+The purpose is to pay for all meals not provided by the travel agency or for group meals.
 Faculty do not need to keep receipts for their meals paid for out of the per diem and do not need to reimburse Furman for unused per diem money.

 Can I buy my own plane ticket?
 Yes, but Furman will reimburse you for up to the cost of the group's standard airfare.
 For international programs, it is expected that at least one faculty member will accompany the group on international flights.
+With permission from the Rinker Center, the students may travel unaccompanied.